felix-lang/felix/doc/refman/control.rst

 called apply which returns a representation of the codomain and accepts a representation of the domain.

-A function is derived virtually from its type and implements the apply method.
+A function is derived from its type and implements the apply method.

 Function closures in Felix are pointers to function type objects,